 In September 2012, the Company adopted the 2012 Equity Incentive Plan, as amended (the "Plan"), which provides designated employees of the Company and its affiliates, certain consultants and advisors who perform services for the Company and its affiliates, and nonemployee members of the Board of Directors of the Company and its affiliates with the opportunity to receive grants of incentive stock options, nonqualified stock options and stock awards.
-As of December 31, 2017, the aggregate number of shares of common stock of the Company that may be issued under the Plan was 61,483.
-As of December 31, 2017, no shares were available for future grant under the Plan.

 On January 20, 2017, the Company's stockholders approved the amended and restated 2012 Equity Incentive Plan (the "2012 Plan"), which amended and restated the Plan and was effective in connection with the completion of the Company's merger with Macrocure.
-A total of 1,387,204 shares of common stock were reserved for issuance under the 2012 Plan.
-As of December 31, 2017, no shares remained available for future grant under the 2012 Plan.
+As of December 31, 2018, there were 1,353,152 outstanding options issued under the 2012 Plan.

 On January 20, 2017, the Company's stockholders approved the 2016 Equity Incentive Plan (the "2016 Plan"), which was effective in connection with the completion of the Company's merger with Macrocure.
 The number of shares of common stock issuable pursuant to outstanding awards granted under the 2016 Plan may not exceed the number that is equal to the sum of (i) 854,321 shares of common stock plus (ii) the number of shares of common stock (not to exceed 103,023 shares) subject to out-of-the-money options issued by Macrocure prior to the closing of the merger and assumed by the Company pursuant to the merger agreement upon consummation of the merger that expire unexercised.
-Beginning on January 1, 2018, the number of shares of common stock authorized for issuance pursuant to the 2016 Plan will be increased each January 1 by an amount equal to four percent (4%) of the Company's outstanding common stock as of the end of the immediately preceding calendar year or such other amount as determined by the compensation committee of the Company's Board of Directors.
+Beginning on January 1, 2018, the number of shares of common stock authorized for issuance pursuant to the 2016 Plan was increased each January 1 by an amount equal to four percent (4%) of the Company's outstanding common stock as of the end of the immediately preceding calendar year or such other amount as determined by the compensation committee of the Company's Board of Directors.
+As of December 31, 2018, there were 1,130,871 outstanding options issued under the 2016 Plan.